 We may be unable to maintain sufficient insurance as a public company to cover liability claims made against our officers and directors.
+Our insurance costs have increased for directors' and officers' liability insurance, and we may be required to incur further substantial increased costs to maintain the same or similar coverage or be forced to accept reduced coverage in future.
 If we are unable to adequately insure our officers and directors, we may not be able to retain or recruit qualified officers and directors to manage us.